 The dos and don’ts of helping someone with anxiety

 If someone in your family or one of your friends has been experiencing anxiety or has been diagnosed with an anxiety disorder, you will want to know the best ways to support them.
+Leaning how to help someone with anxiety can be daunting at first, but once you understand their concerns, you should be able to communicate well.

 The “dos” of helping someone with anxiety